jnozzi/cocoadev.com/markdown/HowToCheckThatMenuIsOpened.md

 ----

 If it is just the dock menu, you can supply the dock menu dynamically.
-Have a look at the General/NSApplication delegate method "applicationDockMenu:".
+Have a look at the NSApplication delegate method "applicationDockMenu:".

 BTW, your english is fine.